fleschutz/PowerShell/Docs/speak-german.md

-## speak-german.ps1 - Speaks text with a German text-to-speech voice
+## speak-german.ps1 - Speaks text in German

 This PowerShell script speaks the given text with a German text-to-speech (TTS) voice.